maria-715/ic-yoga-attendance/README.md

 # IC Yoga Attendance App

-This is a web application for the Yoga Society of Imperial College London, used for managing attendance of classes, tracking ticket usage, and syncing data from the Imperial College Union API.
+Full-stack web application developed for the Yoga Society of Imperial College London to manage class attendance, ticket usage, and synchronisation with the Imperial College Union API.

-It is a [Next.js](https://nextjs.org) project built mainly with TypeScript, with some backhand logic in JavaScript, and styled using Tailwind CSS.
-FireBase FireStore is used as the persistent database for all data related to users, tickets, and classes.
+Built with Next.js and TypeScript, the application integrates external API data, implements multi-use ticket validation logic, and uses Firebase Firestore for persistent storage related to users, tickets, and classes.
+The system has been designed for society coordinators to manage classes and attendance records.

+## Tech Stack
+- Next.js (React)
+- TypeScript
+- Firebase Firestore
+- Tailwind CSS
+- REST API integration (Imperial College Union)

 ## Running the webapp